 04 of 07

-With that in mind, factor in the added difficulty of dealing with edging.
-Edging, by itself, is a difficult task with regular bristled paint brushes.
-Foam just complicates matters.
-What you get is something that looks more like a smear.
+In the best of circumstances, edging is a difficult task, even with a regular bristle paint brush.
+Foam just complicates matters—giving something that looks more like a smear than a brush stroke.
 Because the foam does not adequately hold the paint, you are continually dealing with dripping paint, too.

 05 of 07